frc-team7587/Marquee-1/TestLedMatrix/README.md

 Receive tasks run at relatively high priority so the system can respond to commands as quickly as possible.
-Even though the communication tasks run at high priority, they spends most of their time waiting for input, so they consume little CPu time.
-The display task, which runs at lower priority, runs far more frequently and so consumes more CPU and other resources.
+Even though the communication tasks run at high priority, they spends most of their time waiting for input, so they consume little CPU time.
+The display task, which runs at lower priority, runs far more frequently and so consumes more CPU cycles.

 ## Adding a Display Driver